 So why should you feel any less upset at having your online data taken?

-Being the victim of a crime can have a significant impact on you mentally and physically.
+Being a data breach victim can have a significant impact on you mentally and physically.
 Common effects include trouble sleeping, as well as feeling ill, unsettled or confused.
 Stress can also affect your friends, your family and your job.

-To start, we’ll contact the organisation in question.
+To start, our data breach solicitors contact the organisation in question.
 We’ll also use any information provided by the ICO to check if you have had your data breached (if the company has not admitted as much already).

-Once we have established the violation – and the extent of this failing – we’ll start the claims procedure.
+Once we have established the violation – and the extent of this failing – we’ll start the data breach claims procedure.
 We’ll only do this with your explicit agreement.

 The full impact of a data breach is not always immediate